 Key takeaways

-• Print the wallet card and keep it where you'll see it (bathroom, wallet, fridge, work desk) for the first two weeks.
+- Print the wallet card and keep it where you'll see it for the first two weeks.

 This is not a positive-thinking exercise.
-The 2023 Cochrane review of bladder training found behavioral techniques produce clear, measurable symptom improvements compared with no treatment, with results roughly comparable to first-line bladder medications and far fewer side effects [1].
-The 1998 JAMA trial that anchored modern behavioral therapy showed that supervised behavioral training (urge suppression plus pelvic floor work) outperformed oxybutynin in older women with urge incontinence [3].
-The 2024 AUA guideline lists behavioral therapy as first-line, alongside medication, for overactive bladder [2].
+The 2023 Cochrane review of bladder training found behavioral techniques produce clear improvements compared with no treatment, with results that may be similar to bladder medications and fewer side effects (low-certainty evidence) [1].
+The 1998 JAMA trial that anchored modern behavioral therapy showed supervised behavioral training (urge suppression plus pelvic floor work) outperformed oxybutynin in older women with urge incontinence [3].
+The 2024 AUA/SUFU guideline recommends offering bladder training and behavioral therapies to all patients with overactive bladder, alongside medication and other modalities, explicitly moving away from the older first-line / second-line hierarchy [2].

 The drill is the cheapest, lowest-risk first move you have.